analineaguayo/BGGN213/README.md

-# BGGN213
+# Bioinformatics Class BGGN213
-Classwork from BGGN213
+This is my work from BGGN213 at UCSD.